310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
 Haha.
-I dunno what’s going on, but it’s gotten real lively here.
+I dunno what’s goin’ on, but it’s gotten real lively here.

-I think you guys’ll be fine together, so I’ll take li’l miss back home — try to get along in the meantime.
+I think you guys’ll be fine together, so I’ll take li’l miss back home.
+Try to get along in the meantime.

-It’s not so easy to “allow the past to flow away with the water,” but.
-The possibility will remain as long as you’re alive, so, well… Let’s all work hard with whatever we can.
+It’s not so easy to “allow the past to flow away with the water,” but… The possibility’ll remain as long as you’re alive, so, well… Let’s all work hard with whatever we can.

 Right then.
 Let’s go, li’l miss.
 Hold onto my arm so you don’t get blown away by the wind.
 {% endbubble %}